kolapy/L3-Auto-Render/README.md

 This script is very simple and usliizes Nexrender for rendering After Effects files.

 ## Install instructions
-To install this script download the install.sh shell script for the releases section.
+To install this script download the install.sh shell script from the releases section.
 Run it with the following command

 ```
 ./install.sh